Governors Bay Jetty

 After the February 2011 quake, the jetty was closed to the public.
 In 2015, Governors Bay Jetty Restoration Trust was set up to save the jetty by running the project and raising money.

 With over $1 million raised so far, the Trust will soon sign a construction contract to begin the rebuild next year.
 But they need your help.

 Why help save the jetty?

 Once rebuilt, the jetty will be a place where anyone can connect with the sea, with the landscape, and with others.
 Without your help, the rebuild will be delayed and the costs will go up.

-If you sponsor a plank for $500 (increasing to $600 after 31 January 2022), you’ll have your own special spot on the jetty with your name or short message on “your” plank.
+If you sponsor a plank for $600, you’ll have your own special spot on the jetty with your name or short message on “your” plank.
 Sponsoring a plank etches your name or short message in history.
 Can’t afford a plank?
 Every dollar helps and one day, you’ll be able to walk on (and jump off) the jetty knowing that you helped to save it.

 Women have a special role in sport.
 This fund is designed to nurture and inspire women and girl’s participation in sport, by providing funding to support individuals (athletes, coaches, and officials) based in greater Ōtautahi Christchurch, to grow their exposure and success, and then share their stories to younger athletes.
 Join our fund ambassador Gemma McCaw to play your part.